 Switching of the valve to fail-safe state can also be triggered by a corresponding signal at the enable input of connector X1.
-Signals lower than 6.5 V at the enable input switch the valve to its mechanical or electrical fail-safe state depending on the model.
+Signals lower than 6.5 V at the enable input switch the valve to fail-safe state in the mechanical or electrical fail-safe state depending on the model.